Jaxon-Ludtke/startup/notes.md

 ## AWS EC2 Assignment
 Public IP for server: 52.71.196.124.

 I learned that files, directories, and even code can be manipulated in a terminal.
 At its core, the terminal (like git bash, for example) is the stripped down version of a PC's software.
-Once it's mastered, I can be a much more efficient developer, as well as have newer, beter ways of navigating my way around my PC.
+Once it's mastered, I can be a much more efficient developer, as well as have newer, better ways of navigating my way around my PC.
 I also learned that the internet was largely derived from the Department of Defense's efforts during the Cold War to maintain communications incase of a nuclear war.

 ## AWS Route 53 Assignment